-19 Display Grade on Children
+20 Display Grade on Children

-As of Rock v13.4, you can choose to Hide the grade field, or make it Optional or Required.
+You can choose to Hide the grade field or make it Optional or Required.
 This is set to Optional by default.

 Check-In Manager

 It's critical for growing organizations to be able to view check-in data in real-time and react by opening and closing locations in response.
 Rock provides a check-in management site that gives your staff a dashboard of live check-in data and lets them respond to needs as they occur in real-time.